SpellholdStudios/The_Jerry_Zinger_Show/README.md

 - Updated deprecated modding tools links.
 - Re-formated, updated and renamed readme file to *jz-readme-english.html*, then moved it into new :file_folder: "*readme*" folder.
 - Lower cased files.
-- Included Linux and macOS versions in the same package (thanks AL|EN!).
+- Included Linux and macOS versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Updated OggDec to v1.9.7 and added sox v14.4.1 for mac.
 - Added archive libiconv-1.9.2-1-src.7z with iconv licence info.
 - Updated WeiDU installer to v247.